-If there is one item you will be going through like ice water in hell it is disinfectant.
+If there is one item you will be going through a lot, it is disinfectant.
 At least you will be if you are serious about keeping the germs at bay.
 There are all kinds of disinfectants you can use.

 Modern household cleaners that are effective against various viruses and good old-fashioned bleach lead the way.

 It is entirely possible to buy concentrated bleach or some other concentrated disinfectant, and then mix your own solution using water to achieve the desired strength.
 This can save you both money and room on your shelf.